flywheel-apps/BIDS-qsiprep/README.md

 select ANTs skull-stripping template (default: OASIS)

 ### skull-strip-fixed-seed
-do not use a random seed for skull-stripping - will ensure run-to-run replicability when used with –omp-nthreads 1",
+do not use a random seed for skull-stripping - will ensure run-to-run replicability when used with –omp-nthreads 1

 ### skip-t1-based-spatial-normalization
 skip running the t1w-based normalization to template space.
 Default is to run the normalization.

 ### do-reconall
-Run the FreeSurfer recon-all pipeline",
+Run the FreeSurfer recon-all pipeline

 ### prefer-dedicated-fmaps
 forces unwarping to use files from the fmap directory instead of using an RPEdir scan from the same session.

 ### fmap-bspline
-fit a B-Spline field using least-squares (experimental)",
+fit a B-Spline field using least-squares (experimental)

 ### fmap-no-demean
-do not remove median (within mask) from fieldmap (default: True)",
+do not remove median (within mask) from fieldmap (default: True)

 ### use-syn-sdc
 EXPERIMENTAL: Use fieldmap-free distortion correction.
-To use this option, “template” must be passed to –output-space",
+To use this option, “template” must be passed to –output-space

 ### force-syn
-EXPERIMENTAL/TEMPORARY: Use SyN correction in addition to fieldmap correction, if available",
+EXPERIMENTAL/TEMPORARY: Use SyN correction in addition to fieldmap correction, if available

 ### reports-only
 only generate reports, don’t run workflows.
 This will only rerun report aggregation, not reportlet generation for specific nodes.